Placental Abruption

 Can sex cause a placental abruption?

-Sexual intercourse is not a direct cause of placental abruption.
+Sexual intercourse isn’t a direct cause of placental abruption.
 In most cases, it’s perfectly safe to have sex during pregnancy.
-Activities with a high risk of falling or abdominal trauma should be avoided during pregnancy.
+You should avoid activities with a high risk of falling or abdominal trauma during pregnancy.

 Can sneezing cause a placental abruption?

-Sneezing is a normal thing your body does and is not a cause for placental abruption.
-It can't harm the fetus in any way.
-If you have any concerns about frequent and forceful sneezing or coughing, reach out to your healthcare provider for guidance.
+Sneezing is a normal thing your body does and won’t cause a placental abruption.
+It can’t harm the fetus in any way.
+If you have any concerns about frequent and forceful sneezing or coughing, reach out to your healthcare provider.

 Can smoking cause a placental abruption?